CAMeL-Lab/camel_tools/docs/source/getting_started.rst

 Installation
 ------------

-You will need Python 3.6 and above (64-bit).
+You will need Python 3.6 and above (64-bit) as well as `the Rust compiler <https://www.rust-lang.org/learn/get-started>`_ installed.

 Linux/macOS
 ~~~~~~~~~~~